 The difference between murder and manslaughter is whether the killing was intentional with malice.
 If the act included malicious intent that resulted in someone’s death, it would be murder.
 On the other hand, unjustified killing without malicious intent is typically defined as manslaughter.

-First-degree murder involves the specific intent to kill someone or if someone gets in the way but there is was specific intent to kill the intended target.
-Second-degree murder involves the death of a person while in the commission of a felony – whether as a principal or an accomplice.
+First-degree murder involves the specific intent to kill someone or if someone gets in the way, but there was a specific intent to kill the intended target.
+Second-degree murder consists of the death of a person while in the commission of a felony – whether as a principal or an accomplice.
 Third-degree murder involves all other types of murder, which would be treated as a first-degree felony.

 Manslaughter, voluntary or involuntary, can involve reckless or negligent acts resulting in someone’s death or during a heat of passion event.